 The sound was unmistakable.
-Echoing through the undulating hills of Tuscany came the repeated hee-haws of a donkey.
+Echoing through the undulating hills of Italy Bagno Vignoni came the repeated hee-haws of a donkey.
 Cycling in Italy one becomes accustomed to the chiming of church bells on the hour and the wild barking of well fenced, albeit enthusiastic dogs.

 However the call of a donkey leaves one with head slightly cocked questioning if lack of oxygen from a previous steep climb on the bike has produced auditory hallucinations.

 Standing in the ancient village of Italy Bagno Vignoni, gazing at the thermal waters that have been used since Roman times, the braying became unmistakable.
 The mule was in our midst.

 As we cycled from Italy Bagno Vignoni toward our lodging for the night Hotel Relais Osteria dell’Orcia, the curious hee-haw donkey talk reverberated in ever growing volume.

 Built in the16th century, the hotel served as a horse and carriage station where pilgrims in centuries past sought rest on their way from Northern Europe to Rome.
 In some ways not so different from, some might say, deranged sweaty cyclists on their own pilgrimage of sorts.

 I am delighted to report the accommodations have been beautifully renovated and there was no need to sleep in the hay barn.

 Crossing the ancient, and thankfully fully restored, Peruzzi bridge, the donkey dialogue wafting over the Tuscan hills drew us closer to Osteria dell’Orcia.